abetan16/open_egohands/egovision/docs/source/_handBased/handBased.rst

 Hand tracking [In progress]
 ---------------------------

 For a wearable camera it is clearly important to be able to record, track and denoise the hands trajectories.
-An intuitive and straightforward approach is to keep history of the hands centroid as done in \cite{Morerio2013}, however, the use of dynamic filters could help to increase the accuracy of the trajectories, reduce the sampling rate (the lower the sampling rate the closer to real time performance), and manage the switching process between the hand-detection and the hand-segmentation level.
-Regarding the initial conditions (e.g. initial coordinates of the tracked hand) the best choice is to use dynamic filters like the h-filter, which only requires the empirical distribution of the initial coordinates \cite{Bhuvana2014}.
-The initial distribution can be found using empirical data as shown in \cite{Philipose2009}, see Figure \ref{fig:empiricalLocation}.
+An intuitive and straightforward approach is to keep history of the hands centroid as done in :cite:`Morerio2013`, however, the use of dynamic filters could help to increase the accuracy of the trajectories, reduce the sampling rate (the lower the sampling rate the closer to real time performance), and manage the switching process between the hand-detection and the hand-segmentation level.
+Regarding the initial conditions (e.g. initial coordinates of the tracked hand) the best choice is to use dynamic filters like the h-filter, which only requires the empirical distribution of the initial coordinates :cite:`Bhuvana2014`.
+The initial distribution can be found using empirical data as shown in :cite:`Philipose2009`.
 Regarding the dynamic model, our preliminary experiments suggest that a simple linear model could achieve promising results for high frequency sampling, however additional tests are required before a conclusion can be made.
-Figure \ref{fig:tracking} shows a frame by frame tracking of the hand center.

 .. youtube:: https://www.youtube.com/watch?v=wRMVDQaR7XA